-Vents:
+Vents

 Another important part of this system is the vent pipes and vents that release air from the grey and black water holding tanks.
-On most models the exterior vent cap is attached to the roof and must be kept clear of obstructions to perform as intended.
+On most models the ex- Keep drain valve closed to minimize the terior vent cap is attached to the roof and must be kept clear of obstructions to perform as intended.
 On some models, the vent pipe may be part of the drainage system referred to as a "wet vent" (water flows downward as air flows upward in the same pipe).

 presence of sewer gases.
-Sewer gases may be present when RV is connected to camparound sewage hookup.
+Sewer gases may be present when RV is connected to campground sewage hookup.
 May lead to illness or personal injury.